Romashkaa/telekit/docs/tutorial/13_telekit_dsl_syntax.md

 - `{{user_id}}` – the unique Telegram ID of the user.
 - `{{chat_id}}` – the ID of the chat where the message originated.

-## Custom Variables
+### Custom Variables

 In addition to the built-in template variables like `{{first_name}}` or `{{username}}`, Telekit allows you to define **your own variables**.

 Custom variables are resolved by implementing the `get_variable` method in your handler class.
 When rendering a DSL script:

-1. The DSL engine calls `get_variable(name)`.
+1. The DSL engine encounters a `{{variable}}` in your script.
+2. It calls your handler’s `get_variable(name)` method:
-2. If it returns a string, that value will be used for the variable.
+   - If it returns a string, that value replaces the variable.
-3. If it returns `None`, the engine falls back to the built-in variables.
+   - If it returns `None`, the engine uses the built-in variables instead.

 This allows you to add **dynamic, personalized content** to your messages.

 ```python